ibnuda/fpmortals/manuscript/complete.md

   final case class Coproduct[F[_], G[_], A](run: F[A] \/ G[A])
 ~~~~~~~~

-We can use the context `Free[Coproduct[Machines.Ast, Drone.Ast, ?], ?]`.

 Kita dapat menggunakan konteks `Free[Coproduct[Machines.Ast, Drone.Ast, ?], ?]`.

-We could manually create the coproduct but we would be swimming in boilerplate,
-and we'd have to do it all again if we wanted to add a third algebra.

 Kita juga bisa saja membuat ko-produk secara manual, namun kita akan mempunyai
 plat cetak yang terlalu banyak.
 Selain itu, kita harus melakukannya berulang kali
 bila kita ingin menambah aljabar ketiga.

-The `scalaz.Inject` typeclass helps:

 Kelas tipe `scalaz.Inject` membantu: